vinence-m/config2restore/README.md

 ```
 python Cocos2d_restore.py -s
 ```
-If you want to decrypt specific files or folder, you can use option `-s` with `-n`
+If you want to decrypt specific files or folder, you can use option `-n`
 ```
-python Cocos2d_restore.py -s -n keywordfile
+python Cocos2d_restore.py -n keywordfile
 ```
 or
 ```
-python Cocos2d_restore.py -s -n /keywordfoldername/
+python Cocos2d_restore.py -n /keywordfoldername/
 ```